-Therefore, massage therapists, athletes, and coaches should be careful about claiming what massage can do without a strong body of evidence.
+Therefore, massage therapists, athletes, and coaches should be careful about claiming what massage can do.

-Overall, massage may help improve flexibility for some athletes but only for a short time.
-For strength improvement—not much effect was demonstrated.
-There aren’t many benefits of massage for these reasons.
+Overall, the review found that massage may help improve flexibility for some athletes but only for a short time.
+For strength improvement, there’s not much effect.

 Does sports massage get rid of blood lactate from muscles?

 Some massage therapists believe that massage could somehow “squeegee” fluids out of their muscles or other tissues and remove compounds, such as blood lactate.
 This substance is produced from carbohydrate metabolism that gets recycled in your body’s energy system.
 But numerous studies since the 1990s have failed to support the idea that massage therapy can reduce blood lactate or increase circulation significantly.

 One such study published in Medicine and Science in Sports and Exercise found that massage could impede blood lactate removal after a workout because of the compressive forces applied to the blood vessels.
 In fact, exercise in the form of active recovery has been shown to reduce blood lactate levels better than massage.

 Massage therapy might earn second place for reducing muscle soreness when it is compared with other common but less effective techniques, such as stretching and cryotherapy.